wonarii/CART210-glossary/glossary.md

 ---
 ## Agency

 Crucial for enjoying a creative life.
+Is this real?

 ## GitHub